Google

 [What's This?]

-Today, you are likely to spend a great deal of time at an auction hoping to buy either an AC adapter that works with your MPG player or rechargeable batteries.
-Be on the lookout for the happiest person in the room.
+Today, you are likely to spend a great deal of time looking for a downtown retail store trying to buy either an AC adapter that won't fry your computer or a case for your designer sunglasses.
+Be on the lookout for mail order catalogs with hidden messages.

 Your Complete Scope